d-unsed/ruru/README.md

 The second way requires additional steps (to be improved):

-1. Your local MRI copy has to be build with `--enable-shared` option
+1. Your local MRI copy has to be built with the `--enable-shared` option.
+For example, using rbenv:

   ```bash
   CONFIGURE_OPTS=--enable-shared rbenv install 2.3.0